ROBOTIS-GIT/emanual/docs/en/edu/bioloid/premium.md

 ![](/assets/images/edu/bioloid/premium_operation_03.jpg)

-`Note` If you press a button on RC-100 before choosing a mode, the robot will enter remote control mode.
+**NOTE** : If you press a button on RC-100 before choosing a mode, the robot will enter remote control mode.
 {: .notice}

 #### Remote Control Mode